react-toolbox/react-toolbox/README.md

 ## Customization

-Since React Toolbox styles are written in CSS it's pretty easy to customize your components.
+Since React Toolbox styles are written in CSS, it's pretty easy to customize your components.
 We have several ways:

 ### Via React Toolbox Loader